Kingsville in Kleberg County, Texas — The American South (West South Central)

 Inscription.

 The first Methodist worship service in Kingsville was on March 4, 1904.
 The Reverend C. S. Mills, a pastor from Corpus Christi, conducted the service with thirty-one attendants sitting under mesquite trees.
 Services continued in local businesses and the Presbyterian Church until 1908 when a church building was erected for the congregation.
 The first service was held there in January of 1909.
 A new church building was erected next door in 1926.
 A new sanctuary was completed in 1951 and is the current sanctuary.
-The congregation’s history of missionary work and community service has contributed to the growth and success of the area.
+The congregations history of missionary work and community service has contributed to the growth and success of the area.

 Erected 2014 by Texas Historical Commission.
 (Marker Number 17830.)

 Location.
 27° 31.005′ N, 97° 52.211′ W. Marker is in Kingsville, Texas, in Kleberg County.
-Marker is on West Kleberg Avenue, on the right when traveling west.
+It is on West Kleberg Avenue, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 123 North 5th Street, Kingsville TX 78363, United States of America.
 Touch for directions.